 In the face of such a climate, is it possible to step away for a moment, and ask ourselves, “what work can we do to bring about the necessary change for the good of the whole?”

 Economic Considerations as a Spiritual Path

 Once you embark on a journey to live intentionally, you become an example for others to observe and follow.
 As we work to integrate what we learn in meditation and self-reflection into every aspect of our lives, we may ask ourselves what else we can do outside of traditional spiritual practices to live a more ethical, responsible life in harmony with our neighbors and the planet.

 While our spending habits rarely feel like an avenue for spiritual thought, the choices we make as consumers have enormous impacts on ourselves, our neighbors, and the world around us.
-Here are five ways you can reframe your thinking around consumption choices:
+Here are four ways you can reframe your thinking around consumption choices:

 1) Take a Minimalist Approach

 The philosophy of Minimalism invites us to question how many of our material possessions actually add value to our life.
 By clearing the physical clutter and unnecessary possessions from our life, we can all make room mentally for the most important aspects of life: health, relationships, passion, growth, and contribution”, and space for spiritual reflection and inner growth.